Kiwifruit industry in New Zealand

 Kiwifruit or kiwi is a major horticultural export earner for New Zealand.
 New Zealand developed the first commercially viable kiwifruit and developed export markets, creating the demand for the fruit that exists today.
-Today New Zealand is the second largest kiwifruit producing country, next to China and Italy, and holds approximately 30% of the market share.
+Today New Zealand is the second largest kiwifruit producing country, next to China and Italy, and holds an approximate 30% market share.
 In the 2008–2009 season the value of New Zealand kiwifruit exports was NZ$1.45 billion.